language en

 IRI: https://meta.linked.archi/eaonapage/onto#governedBy

-Links an EA artifact to the governance body responsible for its review and approval.
+Links an architecture work product to the governance body responsible for its review and approval.

 has range